jadecobra/python_tdd_exercises/source/truth_table/nullary_unary_operations.rst

 ----

-* I can use the not_ keyword to return the opposite of the :ref:`boolean<what are booleans?>` after it.
-I add it to the :ref:`return statement<the return statement>`
+I can use the not_ keyword to return the opposite of the :ref:`boolean<what are booleans?>` after it.

+* I add not_ to the :ref:`return statement<the return statement>`

   .. code-block:: python
     :lineno-start: 13
-    :emphasize-lines: 2-3
+    :emphasize-lines: 2, 5

     def logical_negation(the_input):
-        return not the_input
         # return the_input
         # return False
         # return True
+        return not the_input

   the test passes.